 - Guest Star

 THEATRE is a bit different: That section often does list the names of the characters because it is assumed that CDs are trained in classics and the character name of the role gives them more information about the scope of the role.
-For example, if the resume credit includes the name” Betty” on Friends, that character name adds no valuable information for a Casting Director.
-They likely aren’t going to remember a character named Betty from an episode of a show that was on the air for several years.
+For example, if the resume credit includes the name ”Edward” on Walking Dead, that character name adds no valuable information for a Casting Director.
+They likely aren’t going to remember a character named Edward from an episode of a show that was on the air for several years.
 On the other hand, listing “Dorothy” in the Wizard of Oz, rather than ‘lead’ would give them more information about that experience.

 A really important element of appropriate credits is to remember that credits are given, earned or negotiated as part of a contract.
 For films, crediting refers to the ‘order’.
 Be careful and realistic when assigning lead, supporting or featured/principal to that role.
 For TV work, the credit is specifically indicated on the contract.
 There’s no willy-nillying that one.
 Maybe you feel the work done was really greater than someone else who lists a bigger credit – that doesn’t mean you can just decide to “up” your credit.
 It’s very common, for example, that a role that might be a guest star for an adult would be categorized as a lower paying and lesser level credit of co-star for a child actor.
 This isn’t widely abused, but it happens often enough that it’s worth mentioning here.
 When in doubt, check your contract.